GitStoph/llamabrowserext/README.md

-# 📝 Ollama Grammar Fixer Chrome Extension
+# 📝 Ollama Local LLM Chrome Extension

 A lightweight Chrome extension that uses a **local Ollama LLM** (like LLaMA 3) to fix grammar and spelling in selected or typed text.
 Fast, private, and offline-friendly.